machalen/ML_complex_diseases/README.md

 ### Directory Contents

-  * __Hyperparameters:__ All parameters used in the hyperparameter selection process.
+  * __Hyperparameters:__ Definitions of the parameters used in the hyperparameter selection process.
-  * __Python_scripts:__ Python scripts divided in different subdirectories corresponding to the different ML and DL models.
+  * __Python_scripts:__ Python scripts divided into different subdirectories corresponding to the different ML and DL models.
-  * __requirements.txt:__ Required packages for the installation.
+  * __requirements.txt:__ List of required packages for installation.

 ### Running The Code

-All the Python scripts are located in the 'Python_scripts' folder and are organized into subdirectories named according to the ML and DL methods used:
+All the Python scripts are located in the _'Python_scripts'_ folder and are organized into subdirectories named according to the ML and DL methods used:

   * [Logistic Regression (LR)](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)
   * [Gradient-Boosted Decision Trees (GB)](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html)